k-nikola/k-nikola/README.md

 ### Hi 👋, I'm Nikola, a network engineer from Serbia. ###
 #### I enjoy coding, and learning new languages/frameworks.
 I mostly use Python in my projects. ####

-- 🔭 I’m currently working on - **Deploying a flask app inside a kubernetes cluster.**
+- 🔭 I’m currently working on - **Deploying a flask web application inside a kubernetes cluster.**

-- 🌱 I’m currently learning - **Flask, Kubernetes, Docker...**
+- 🌱 I’m currently learning - **Flask, Selenium...**

 - ⚡ Fun fact - **I like astronomy, philosophy, and video games.**

-- 💬 Ask me about - **literally anything, I would be glad to talk to you.**
+- 💬 Ask me about - **literally anything.
+I would be glad to talk to you.**

 <h3 align="left">Languages and Tools:</h3>